Testicular cancer, sex and fertility

 - the type and amount of chemotherapy you have.

 Your sperm count generally starts to return to normal around 18 months to 2 years after treatment.
-But it can take up to 5 years to recover in some men.
+But it can take up to 5 years to recover.
 You can ask to have your sperm count checked.

-Some men with testicular cancer have a low sperm count when they are diagnosed.
+You may have a low sperm count when you are diagnosed.
 Sometimes, successful treatment with chemotherapy improves sperm production.

 If you are worried about the effect of treatment on your fertility, speak to your cancer specialist.